ArneBachmann/sos/README.md

 - `commit` creates a numbered revision similar to SVN, but revision numbers are only unique per branch, as they aren't stored in a global namespace.
 The commit message is optional on purpose (since `sos commit` serves largely as a CTRL+S replacement)
     - The first revision (created during execution of `sos offline` or `sos branch`) always has the number `0`
     - Each `sos commit` increments the revision number by one; revisions are referenced by this numeric index only
+    - You can tag a commit.
+This way, the commit message serves as a tag name and is assured to be unique.
+Referring to a revision by its tag name can be used instead of numeric revision index, but works not only for tagged revisions and finds the first matching revision with a matching commit message
 - `delete` destroys and removes a branch.
 It's a command, not an option flag as in `git branch -d <name>`
 - `move` renames a file tracking pattern and all matching files accordingly; only useful in tracking or picky mode.
 It supports reordering of literal substrings, but no reordering of glob markers (`*`, `?` etc.), and no adjacent glob markers.
 Use `--soft` to avoid files actually being renamed in the file tree.
 Warning: the `--force` option flag will be considered for several consecutive, potentially dangerous operations.
 TODO allow and consider `--force` several times on the command line
 - `switch` works like `checkout` in Git for a revision of another branch (or of the current), or `update` to latest or a specific revision in SVN.
 Please note that switching to a different revision will in no way fix or remember that revision.
 The file tree will always be compared to the branch's latest commit for change detection